jess-bergs/GN_TopNewsApp_Exercise/README.md

 ## Local development

+> Pre-requisites:
+>
-Prerequisites: News API key.
+> -   News API key.
 You can get one here: https://newsapi.org/.
 Free for development purposes.

 Clone the repo, then install the dependencies by running `npm install`